Ownership

 Three Rules

-If you've used Rust, this will feel familiar.
-The big difference is that Loon never asks you to write lifetime annotations.
-The compiler figures out borrows on its own, so you get the safety guarantees without the syntactic overhead.
+If you have written Rust, this will feel like home.
+The difference is what is missing: Loon never asks you for a lifetime annotation.
+The compiler works out borrows by itself, so the guarantees arrive without the syntax that usually pays for them.

 Unlike Rust, you never write lifetime annotations.
 The compiler infers borrows automatically.